Volleyball Drills

 Run-Through Sets

 Coach tosses a ball away from the setter's home base.
-Setter runs through the ball, sets while moving, and delivers to the outside target.
-Builds the footwork to set off-target passes, which is what separates a setter who runs the offense from a setter who only sets perfect passes.
+The setter runs through the ball, sets while moving, and delivers to the outside target.
+This is what separates a setter who runs the offense from one who only sets perfect passes.
 A 14U+ skill.

 Setter Decision Drill

 Three hitters at outside, middle, and right.
-Coach tosses or hits a serve to a passer.
-After the pass, the coach calls "outside," "middle," or "right" while the ball is in the air.
-Setter delivers to the called hitter.
-Forces the setter to read late and adjust hands accordingly.
+The coach tosses or hits a serve to a passer, then calls "outside," "middle," or "right" while the ball is in the air; the setter delivers to the called hitter.
 A high-school level drill.

 Back Setting Reps

 Setter and partner ten feet apart in a line perpendicular to a wall behind the setter.
-Partner tosses a ball to the setter, who back-sets to a target on the wall behind.
-Builds the body posture and hand release for an accurate back set, which most setters under-practice because front sets feel safer.
+The partner tosses a ball to the setter, who back-sets to a target on the wall behind.
+Most setters under-practice this because front sets feel safer.

 Jump Setting

 Setter and partner near the net.
-Partner tosses a high ball at the setter's head.
-Setter jumps and sets while in the air to a hitter target.
-Builds the timing for a jump set during fast offenses, which becomes critical at varsity and club levels where defenders read the set.
+The partner tosses a high ball at the setter's head; the setter jumps and sets while in the air to a hitter target.
+Becomes critical at varsity and club levels where defenders read the set.

 Hitting and Approach Drills